-Endoscopy Sales.
-Our endoscopy sales for the year ended December 31, 2022 were \$32.8 million, up 3.9%, when compared to sales for the year ended December 31, 2021 of \$31.5 million.
+Our endoscopy sales for the year ended December 31, 2022 were \$32.8 million, up 3.9%, when compared to sales for the corresponding period in 2021 of \$31.5 million.
 Sales for the year ended December 31, 2022 were favorably affected by increased sales of our Elation Balloon Dilator and other stents, partially offset by a decrease in sales of our EndoMAXX fully covered esophageal stent.
-Our endoscopy sales for the year ended December 31, 2021 were \$31.5 million, up 6.2%, when compared to sales for the corresponding period in 2020 of \$29.7 million.
-Sales for the year ended December 31, 2021 were favorably affected by increased sales of our Elation Balloon Dilator and our EndoMAXX fully covered esophageal stent.